UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Now let's use `.loc[]` to extract the `language` and `mother_tongue` columns from this data frame.
-To extract these columns, we need to provide the `.loc[]` operation with a list of rows separated by list of columns, i.e., `df.loc[[row1, row2, ...], [col1, col2, ...]]` As we want to access all the rows of the dataframe, instead of passing the names of all the rows, we can instead just depict them using `:` and then pass a list of columns `language` and `mother_tongue`.
+To extract these columns, we need to provide the `.loc[]` operation with a list of rows and a list of columns, e.g., `df.loc[[row1, row2, ...], [col1, col2, ...]]` As we want to access all the rows of the dataframe, instead of passing the names of all the rows individually, we can instead just represent them all with the `:` symbol.
+For the columns, we can just pass a list of column names `"language"` and `"mother_tongue"`.
-After passing these as arguments, the  `loc[]` property returns two columns (the `language` and `mother_tongue` columns that we asked for) as a data frame.
+After passing these as arguments, the  `.loc[]` operation returns two columns (the `"language"` and `"mother_tongue"` columns that we asked for) as a data frame.
 This code is also a great example of why being able to name things in Python is
 useful: you can see that we are using the result of our earlier filter step (which we named `aboriginal_lang`) here in the next step of the analysis!